rsocket/rsocket/Protocol.md

 Leasing semantics are NOT assumed to carry over from previous connections when resuming.
 LEASE semantics MUST be restarted upon a new connection by sending a LEASE frame from the server.

+for more details, please see a description of possible [rsumption scenarios](./ResumptionScenarios.md)

 <a name="frame-resume"></a>
 #### RESUME Frame (0x0D)